squarepupil/website-pages/src/pages/faq.md

 ### Is the school similar to any other educational models?

-Please see our [Okay, so you’re sort of like…](comparisons.html) page for a brief comparison of school philosphies.
+Please see our [Okay, so you’re sort of like…](comparisons.html) page for a brief comparison of school philosophies.

 ### How much does it cost?